 The challenge with evolving technology is that it constantly changes the mechanism of a problem.
 To counter this, regulators should focus on the outcomes they hope to achieve rather than the technology responsible for it.
 So today, the speed limit regulates the outcome of how a car is driven—not the top speed capability or horsepower of the technology.
 The same approach can be useful with new technologies as well.

 A sandbox can sound like an unfamiliar, high-tech term, but it is actually a concept the national security community has long experience with.
-For example, in 2016 the Marine Corps designated its first experimental unit, an infantry battalion that would remain a part of the operating force but would be tasked with testing new technology and concepts during its exercises and deployments.34 This allowed the Marine Corps to test technologies and iron out any issues away from combat before scaling them to the entire force.
-The experimental unit was key to the fielding of new mini-quadcopters and new organizational structure for the infantry squad.
-In fact, it has proved so successful that the program is continuing with experimental units in other fields such as logistics.35
+For example, in 2016 the Marine Corps designated its first experimental unit, an infantry battalion that would remain a part of the operating force but would be tasked with testing new technology and concepts during its exercises and deployments.
+34 This allowed the Marine Corps to test technologies and iron out any issues away from combat before scaling them to the entire force.
+The experimental unit was key to the fielding of new mini-quadcopters and new organisational structure for the infantry squad.
+In fact, it has proved so successful that the programme is continuing with experimental units in other fields such as logistics.
+35

 With the cycle time for commercial technology ever decreasing, the current regulatory framework is perhaps better suited to the 67-year-old B-52 than the commercial-origin technology that will become increasingly relevant in the battlefields of the future.
 To keep up with the pace of technological change requires regulations that can adapt and adjust with the technology.

 One successful example of adaptive regulation is the National Institute of Standards and Technology’s (NIST’s) Cybersecurity Framework (CSF).
-Based on an executive order to reduce cyber risk to our critical infrastructure, NIST engaged with industry to identify standards, guidelines, and best practices before issuing CSF version 1.0 in 2014.36 But it did not stop at the publication of the first set of standards, NIST continually engages with the public through workshops, requests for comment, and other means to understand how technology and threats are changing.
-The result is that they can update standards to provide continually evolving, accurate guidance even as technology changes.37
+Based on an executive order to reduce cyber risk to our critical infrastructure, NIST engaged with industry to identify standards, guidelines, and best practises before issuing CSF version 1.0 in 2014.
+36 But it did not stop at the publication of the first set of standards, NIST continually engages with the public through workshops, requests for comment, and other means to understand how technology and threats are changing.
+The result is that they can update standards to provide continually evolving, accurate guidance even as technology changes.
+37

 Many regulators, many technology producers in many industries can lead to a tangled web of rules that can be difficult to navigate in the best of times.
 One solution is collaborative regulation where regulators in different areas work together to create a consistent set of rules across industries, technologies, and even international borders.